-A concern can be made in person, in writing or by telephone.
-They may also be made by a third party acting on behalf of a complainant, as long as they have appropriate written consent to do so.
+A concern should be made in writing ideally using the form in appendix 2.
+They may also be made by a mutually agreed third party acting on behalf of a complainant, as long as they have appropriate written consent to do so.